 In Connecticut, driving history significantly impacts car insurance costs.
 Insurance companies use this information to evaluate the risk of insuring a driver.
 Drivers with clean records pose less risk, leading to lower premiums.

-A driver with a history of traffic violations pays $603 more annually in Connecticut than an individual with a clean driving record.
+In Connecticut, drivers with a history of such violations typically pay $603 more annually than drivers with clean records.

 Cheap car insurance in Connecticut after a speeding ticket

-If you’ve got a speeding ticket on your Connecticut driving record and need affordable car insurance, Geico might be the answer.
-With an average annual rate of $1,101 , Geico offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Connecticut.
+If you have a speeding ticket on your Connecticut driving record and you are looking for cheap car insurance, Geico offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,101 per year.

 Geico$972$1,10113%$129